ehizo/SP-List-Formats/README.md

 # SP-List-Formats

-This is a sample project
+This is a sample project used for demonstration purposes